The Perfect 3 Days In Rome Itinerary

 2. The Colosseum

 The Colosseum, a 600-foot-high Flavian Amphitheater, is renowned worldwide for its impressive architecture.
-Commissioned by Vespasian and inaugurated in 80 A.D., this monumental structure hosted a grand 10-day festival.
+It was commissioned by Vespasian and inaugurated in 80 A.D.

 The Colosseum is famously associated with gladiators, chariots, and the emperor’s “thumbs up or thumbs down” decree, which determined the fate of the fighters in the arena.